 Simply visiting CCL’s websites does not require you to submit personal data (although our cookies may collect certain personal data for statistical and analytical purposes).
 If, however, you ask us for information, register with us, sign up to attend any of our events or receive our marketing material, or otherwise express an interest in our products or services or report a problem, we collect any personal data submitted to us at that time.

 This site makes chat rooms, forums, message boards, and/or news groups available to some of its users.
-Any information that is disclosed in these areas becomes public information and will be covered by our Acceptable Use Policy.
 Users should exercise caution when deciding to disclose personal information in public forums.
 To request removal of personal information from CCL’s blog or community forum, contact CCL at firstname.lastname@example.org.
 In any case where the removal of personal information is not possible, the requestor will be informed.

 With their consent, CCL displays personal testimonials of satisfied customers on its site, in addition to other endorsements.
 With your consent, your testimonial along with your name may be posted.
 Any client or data subject wishing to update or delete a testimonial should contact CCL at email@example.com.